EnigmaCurry/d.rymcg.tech/registry/README.md

 ```

 The registry has a fully public API, so it is highly recommended to
-configure some form of sentry authorization mechanisms in front of
+configure the sentry authorization mechanism of your choice, which
-your registry which will keep it secure from unauthorized users.
+will keep the registry secure from unauthorized users.
+Choose either
-Choose either `HTTP Basic Authentication` (username/password) or
+`HTTP Basic Authentication` (username+password) or `Mutual TLS (mTLS)`
-`Mutual TLS (mTLS)` (certificate):
+(signed certificate):

 ```stdout
 ?
 Do you want to enable sentry authorization in front of this app (effectively making the entire site private)?